dbrady/poodle/notes.md

 just `strftime "%a %-m/%-d"` but the date range is a special formatter.
 Pass a helper method to Template?
 Dunno, let's burn that bridge when we get to it.

+# 2013-04-24

+Finished the conversion to MiniTest.
+In it I saw that the specs (and thus the tests that I converted) for Planner concern themselves almost entirely with the `date_label_for_week` method.
+I don't want to get off into the weeds messing with DateRange formatting but this is the strongest smell coming out of my test suite right now so I'm willing to follow it.

+I also found that `beginning_of_workweek` has two annoying
+dependencies: it is currently monkeypatched into Date, and it makes a key assumption about the first day of the week.
+I'm kind of okay about the second one because I don't see me changing that, ever, and the change seems simple enough should we want to make it more generic.
+But adding the monkeypatch got awkward from the test suite in some odd places (specifically when trying to test the Planner class without the monkeypatch loaded in advance.
+Seems like this is a weird load-order dependency that I should be able to clear up.)

+So, today's goals:

+* [X] Add Guard

+* [X] Extract `date_label_for_week` to some other class.
+Possibly a `DateRange` of some kind.
+Look at ActiveSupport; they play around with making `Date` an acceptable value to go inside a `Range` object, though I'm pretty sure it makes no sense to try to teach `Range` how to format times...

+* [X] Actually ended up extracting the `beginning_of_week` monkeypatch into a Week class, where I expect `date_label_for_week` to reside soon as well.

+* [X] Isolate the `date_patches.rb` dependency so it's cleaner.

+* [X] Ditto for `prawn_patches.rb` if possible?

+* [-] Try to refactor `test_draw_planner` to JUST test the bin driver WITHOUT actually needing to call system() to do it.
+Probably could do it by creating a `PlannerApplication` class and having `draw_planner` just call `PlannerApplication.new(ARGV).run!` but I'm not sure that's really the way I want to go.
+Will have to see.
+Deferred for now.
+Can probably push args onto ARGV and then spy out the Planner.create call; unsure.

+* [ ] The last big obvious smell coming from the code (so far--I assume many more layers of smell are buried under this surface layer) is from all the Prawn code.
+Start grouping up and isolating all the Prawn drawing code.
+Right now we create and pass around a `@pdf` ivar and do all our Prawn operations on it.
+See about isolating that and extracting it to another class.